35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-2. As smart as a whip
+2. A smart whip

 • Meaning: Very quick-thinking or intelligent.